MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 There is a similar situation in VR; we use handheld controllers for the HTC Vive and Oculus Rift.
 In order for VR to get rid of its stylus equivalent, hand-tracking technology has a ways to go.
 Leap Motion has hand-tracking technology, but it's still not good enough for the mass market.

 <iframe width="640" height="360" src="http://www.youtube.com/embed/rnlCGw-0R8g?start=15&rel=0" frameborder="0" allowfullscreen></iframe>
 <br>

-Google Daydream and latest the Gear pointer controllers are two very interesting option, because they allow users to hold their hands in comfortable position.
+Google Daydream and latest the GearVR pointer controllers are two very interesting option, because they allow users to hold their hands in comfortable position.
 This is important, because holding your hands out in front of you can get tiring.
 (Try it!)
 I believe in two to four years, we will get robust hand tracking with built-in cameras.
 But I also believe we need to find some creative solution for input problem in VR, because even hand-tracking technology doesn't solve the fatigue issue.

 ## Problem 7: Disconnected from the real word